oblivia-simplex/feral_machines/posts/2023-01-15--one_lip_to_earth_and_one_lip_to_heaven.md

 >
 > Usually this card does not signify death, though it can indicate mourning; nor does it show transformation, in the sense of Death in the Major Arcana.
 Rather it depicts a quiet passage through a difficult time.
 Waite says, ‘The freight is light’; and Eden Gray writes, ‘The swords do not weigh down the boat’. [...]
 On a simple level it means functioning in some difficult situation without attacking the problems.
 It can refer to an immediate problem or a situation that has gone on for years.
 Looking deeper we see the image of a long sorrow -- mourning is an example, but not the only one -- which a person has felt for so long that it no longer gives pain, but has become part of life.

-The card brings to mind another image: an insect, on its back, on the surface of the water, with its six legs up in the air -- though this connection only became explicit *after* I’d written the story.
+The card brings to mind another image: an insect, on its back, on the surface of the water, or possibly milk, with its six legs up in the air -- though this connection only became explicit *after* I’d written the story.
 A few minutes ago, in fact.
 While writing I was just keeping the card’s vibe in mind.